 The Festival invites the public to see artists in action in the Working Studios Area north of the food court.
 The area will be active all 3 days of the Festival from 10 – 4.
-Working Studios features an inspiring group of artists demonstrating a variety of traditional and contemporary art forms.
-This year’s lineup has several participatory activities, a public art project and the ever popular steamroller block printing.
+Working Studios features an inspiring group of artists demonstrating a variety of traditional, contemporary and folk art forms.
+This year’s lineup has nationally recognized masters of their craft.